Prof. Rob Beezer is helping to make math and science textbooks more accessible for the blind

 Mathematics professor Rob Beezer has thought for years that textbooks are too expensive and become outdated too quickly.
-Back in 2006, he launched a college-level linear algebra book that he made available online, for free; it also was open-source, meaning that mathematicians everywhere were welcome to add to it and improve it.
+Back in 2006, he launched a college-level linear algebra book that he made available online for free; it also was open-source, meaning that mathematicians everywhere were welcome to add to it and improve it.
 Beezer’s been working since then to expand the idea, and now he’s involved in a project to make math and science textbooks even more accessible: by translating them into Braille.

 Very few mathematics and science books are available in Braille.
 Instead, a university typically has to hire a transcriptionist to create a one-off Braille version of a given book when a student requests it.
 For Braille versions to be more widely available, the process needs to be automated, and that’s where Beezer comes in.
-Since 2014, he’s been developing a free markup language, called PreTeXt, that allows scientists to easily write textbooks and research papers that can be read in multiple formats.
+Since 2014, he’s been developing a free markup language, called PreTeXt, allowing scientists to easily write textbooks and research papers that can be read in multiple formats.
 PreTeXt has been used to publish more than 60 books, and, more recently, Beezer has been working to apply PreTeXt to Braille.